 - Medication for any health emergency you are at risk for

-- I do not provide non-medical masks to registered participants, but please feel comfortable to wear your own or some other sort of material that covers your face, to help prevent the spread of the coronavirus.
+- I do not provide non-medical masks, but please feel comfortable to wear your own or some other sort of material that covers your face, to help prevent the spread of the coronavirus.

 Requirements for this activity…